-The following Tables (26 & 27) summarise the quantity and types of habitat created and enhanced and shows progress over time.
-The Trust has 249 habitat projects, enhancing a total of 3,400 ha of habitat.
-Good progress has been made.
+The quantity and types of habitat created and enhanced shows good progress over time.
+The Trust has 256 habitat projects, enhancing a total of 3,429 ha of habitat.

 The quality of the enhanced habitats is measured through the monitoring programmes the Trust has developed for projects, based on the Trust Monitoring Strategy (2011).